ABOUT

 Since his retirement, Capt.
 Hawkins been an educator at the North Carolina Aquarium at Pine Knoll Shores as well as the North Carolina Center for the Advancement of Teachers at Ocracoke.
 He has taught at the Duke Marine Lab, and currently holds a position as an instructor at the NC State Marine Lab.

 Capt.
-Hawkins has been married to Diane for 31 years, and has two daughters, Leigh and Mari.
+Hawkins has been married to Diane for 34 years, and has two daughters, Leigh and Mari, a son-in-law, Logan, and a grandson Harry.

 Crystal Coast Ecotours, Inc. can use the Lucky Dog, a 20 foot center console vessel or the 24 foot cuddy cabin CheLeiMar, to take passengers on your customized nature tour.
 The Lucky Dog was named in honor of the Hawkins’ family beagle, Lucky and was built by Sea Ox, powered by a 200 HP Yamaha outboard motor.
 She is well constructed to operate safely and comfortably in the near-shore Atlantic Ocean and the backwaters of the Crystal Coast.
 Her shallow draft allows customers to easily get into shallow waters for exploring.
 The Lucky Dog also has a T-top for shade and shelter from the rain.